aegrumet/umbilical/README.md

 `GET /API/proxy?rss=<feed url>`

 Proxies the provided RSS feed.
 Returns an error if feed fails parsing.
+Returns raw RSS xml if parsing passes.

+Philsophy: Only proxy RSS, to protect the service, but be otherwise unopinionated about parsing.

 ## search API